 The main advantage of WebPageTest is its convenient and detailed breakdown of test results by speed and queries.
 As for the drawbacks, it lacks optimization recommendations.

 Fortunately, there are plenty of other tools that help analyze and optimize a Shopify website, like Pingdom, or Yellow Lab Tools.
-You are free to choose the one with the interface and set of services that will help you speed up your Shopify store more .
+You are free to choose the one with the interface and set of services that will help you in the Shopify speed optimization more than others.

 9 Ways to Optimize Shopify Store Speed and Performance

 After you analyze your online store speed with one of the above-listed tools, you get a detailed test result with all the issues detected on both the front and back-end of your website.
-With that information in hand, next it’s time to understand where you should start to optimize the Shopify speed.
+With that information in hand, it’s time to understand where you should start the Shopify speed optimization.

 Next, you will find out more about this platform’s main weaknesses, which primarily affect the performance and speed of your Shopify store.
 While doing so, let’s also discover how you can eliminate these issues and avoid them in future.